spike7638/TankSensor/README.md

 In its simplest use, the device needs only 12V power.
 This will allow you to calibrate it and use its display to see how full a tank is.
 But the intended use is that the device also be connected to a local-area network (LAN), which allows you to connect to it from, for example, a smartphone.

 # Operation
 To operate the system, you place the sensor at the bottom of a tank, and supply 12V power to the display head.
 Touching the touch-sensor in the device durns on the display for 10 seconds, so that you can see the measurement while not having the distracting light of the display at other times.
 There is also a Wifi connection available so that you cen read the sensor value that was as well.
+(Details below -- on first operation, some setup steps need to be done.)

 To calibrate the device, there are two alternatives, each of which involves starting with an empty tank, and then filling it.
 In the simplest method, with the tank empty, you can press the left button on the device to establish the "empty" measurement.
 You then fill the tank, and press the right button to establish the "full" measurement.
 The "critical" line is set at 85% of the way between these two measurements.